 - Osteophytes — the development of bone spurs in the spinal column

-- Degenerative disc disease – the weakening, tearing or bulging of the intervertebral discs that normally cushion the spine
+- Degenerative disc disease — the weakening, tearing or bulging of the discs between the vertebrae that normally cushion the spine

-- Facet disease – a type of osteoarthritis that entails cartilage deterioration, pain and stiffness in the facet joints that connect adjacent vertebrae
+- Facet disease — a type of osteoarthritis caused by cartilage deterioration, pain and stiffness in the facet joints that connect adjacent vertebrae